act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 A single [form field error indicator][] can be related to multiple test targets.
 For example, an error message at the top of a form can list all the form fields that are required and are empty.

 A single test target can be related to multiple [form field error indicators][form field error indicator].
 For example, a text field can have a red border around it, an error icon adjacent to it, an error message below it, and another error message at the top of the form.
 All of these are error indicators for the same form field.

+### Assumptions

+There are no assumptions.

+### Accessibility Support

+There are no accessibility support issues known.

 ### Bibliography